StandUp2001/agenda_setter/README.md

 1. Open Chrome and go to `chrome://extensions/`
 2. Enable Developer Mode
 3. Click on `Load unpacked`
-4. Select the folder where you cloned the repository
+4. Select the folder where you cloned the repository or extracted the zip

 ## Usage